Course Schedule *

 Level A1 (Beginner 1)

-Understand and use everyday expressions and basic phrases.
+General Objectives: Understand and use everyday expressions and basic phrases.
 Recognize and use familiar words and simple phrases for concrete purposes.
 Introduce themselves or someone else.
 Ask and answer basic questions, and use sentences to describe details about their personal life.
 Interact in a simple way, provided the other person talks slowly and clearly.

-Recognize familiar words and very basic phrases about themselves, their family and immediate concrete surroundings when people speak slowly and clearly.
+Listening: Recognize familiar words and very basic phrases about themselves, their family and immediate concrete surroundings when people speak slowly and clearly.

-Understand familiar names, words, and phrases.
+Reading: Understand familiar names, words, and phrases.

 Level A2 (Beginner 2)

-Understand sentences and common expressions related to basic personal or family information.
+General Objectives: Understand sentences and common expressions related to basic personal or family information.
 Communicate in simple and routine tasks and describe in simple terms aspects of their background and communicate immediate needs.

-Understand phrases and highest frequency vocabulary related to catch the main point in short, clear, simple messages and announcements.
+Listening: Understand phrases and highest frequency vocabulary related to catch the main point in short, clear, simple messages and announcements.

-Read very short, simple texts.
+Reading: Read very short, simple texts.
 They will be able to find specific, predictable information in simple everyday material.

-*The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
+Our courses integrate standards from the CEFR* model and emphasize a student-centred (customized) approach to teaching and learning.
+The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
 It was designed to provide a transparent, coherent and comprehensive basis for the elaboration of language syllabuses and curriculum guidelines, the design of teaching and learning materials, and the assessment of foreign language proficiency.
 It is used in Europe but also in other continents.